 A solar panel gland seal is a weather proof seal to plug the hole needed to run the solar cables into the RV.

 Fuse holder sits between the solar charge controller and the battery cut off switch, holding the fuse to protect the battery.

-Battery cut off switches or battery isolators are safety mechanisms allowing the battery to be isolated.
+Isolators or battery cut off switches are safety mechanisms allowing the battery to be isolated.